 3. Societal Challenges

 Health research funding is provided under the Societal Challenge 'Health, Demographic Change and Wellbeing.

-Research calls are advertised at the Horizon 2020 participants portal link.
+Open calls are available at the Horizon 2020 participants portal link.

-An Information event on the 2019 funding opportunities of the Health, demographic change and wellbeing societal challenge was held in Brussels on 12 July 2018.
-The event was webstreamed and the link can be found here.
+An information event on the 2020 funding opportunities of the Health, demographic change and wellbeing societal challenge was held in Brussels on 3 July 2019.
+A link to the webstreaming can be found here.